JustinTArthur/apoclypsebm/README.md

     -e ESTIMATE, --estimate=ESTIMATE
                         estimated rate time window in seconds, default 900 (15 minutes)
-    -a ASKRATE, --askrate=ASKRATE
-                        how many seconds between getwork requests, default 5, max 10
     -t TOLERANCE, --tolerance=TOLERANCE
                         use fallback pool only after N consecutive connection errors, default 2
     -b FAILBACK, --failback=FAILBACK
                         attempt to fail back to the primary pool after N seconds, default 60
-    --cutoff_temp=CUTOFF_TEMP
-                        (requires github.com/mjmvisser/adl3) temperature at
+    --cutoff-temp=CUTOFF_TEMP
+                        AMD GPUs, BFL only.
+For GPUs requires github.com/mjmvisser/adl3.
+Comma separated
-                        which to skip kernel execution, in C, default=95 --cutoff_interval=CUTOFF_INTERVAL
+                        temperatures at which to skip kernel execution, in C, default=95
+    --cutoff-interval=CUTOFF_INTERVAL
-                        (requires adl3) how long to not execute calculations if CUTOFF_TEMP is reached, in seconds, default=0.01 --no-server-failbacks
+                        how long to not execute calculations if CUTOFF_TEMP is reached, in seconds, default=0.01
+    --no-server-failbacks
                         disable using failback hosts provided by server

-  Kernel Options:
+  OpenCL Options:
+    Every option except '-p' and '-v' can be specified as a comma separated list.
+If there aren't enough entries specified, the last available is used.
+Use --vv to specify per-device vectors usage.

     -p PLATFORM, --platform=PLATFORM
-                        use OpenCL platform by id
+                        use platform by id
-    -d DEVICE, --device=DEVICE
-                        use device by id, by default asks for device -w WORKSIZE, --worksize=WORKSIZE
+    -w WORKSIZE, --worksize=WORKSIZE
-                        work group size, default is maximum returned by opencl -f FRAMES, --frames=FRAMES
+                        work group size, default is maximum returned by OpenCL -f FRAMES, --frames=FRAMES
                         will try to bring single kernel execution to 1/frames seconds, default=30, increase this for less desktop lag
     -s FRAMESLEEP, --sleep=FRAMESLEEP
-                        sleep per frame in seconds, default 0 -v, --vectors       use 2-attempts-wide vectors on all devices
+                        sleep per frame in seconds, default 0 --vv=VECTORS        Specifies size of SIMD vectors per selected device.
+                        Only size 0 (no vectors) and 2 supported for now.
+                        Comma separated for each device. e.g. 0,2,2 -v, --vectors       Use 2-item vectors for all devices.
 ```